Sim2Team/Sim2Research/README.md

 ## Tests

 Some tests for each research i've done.
 Maybe you are interested to look into it as well or not.

+## Tools

+Some tools that i wrote while in the research.